rust-lang/rfcs/text/3512-closure-move-bindings.md

 > _ClosureParam_ :\
 > &nbsp;&nbsp; _OuterAttribute_<sup>\*</sup> _PatternNoTopAlt_&nbsp;( `:` _Type_  )<sup>?</sup>

-Closure expressions are clsasified into two main types, namely _ImplicitReference_ and _ImplicitMove_.
+Closure expressions are classified into two main types, namely _ImplicitReference_ and _ImplicitMove_.
 A closure expression is _ImplicitMove_ IF AND ONLY IF it starts with a `move` token immediately followed by a `|` token,